enenflash/YounglingSlayer/README.md

 - School: Rossmoyne Senior High School

 ## Programming
-We use C++ in ArduinoIDE to program our microcontroller (Teensy 4.1).
-(See code-2024/)
+We use C++ in [ArduinoIDE](https://www.arduino.cc/en/software/) to program our microcontroller (Teensy 4.1).
+(See code-2024/) We also use Raspberry Pi Pico as part of our line sensor.

 ## 3D Printing
-We design our parts in Fusion360.
-(See mechanical design/)
+We design our parts in [Fusion360](https://www.autodesk.com/au/products/fusion-360/education).
+(See mechanical design/) All parts are printed in PLA.

 ## PCB Design
-We design our PCBs in KiCAD 7.0.
+We design our PCBs in [KiCAD 7.0](https://www.kicad.org/) and order from [JLCPCB](https://jlcpcb.com/).
 (See pcbs/).
 The schematics are based on circuits we tested using breadboards.

+All designs are original other than the [BBR IR Seeker](https://irseeker.buildingblockrobotics.com/)